Skip to content

 Accessibility at Oxburgh Estate

-Across the gardens, wider estate and in the Hall, we have been working hard to improve access and make Oxburgh a welcoming place for everyone who visits.
+Across the gardens, wider estate and within the hall, we have been working hard to improve access and make Oxburgh a welcoming place for everyone who visits.

 Arrival and parking

-• The carpark does have some uneven ground, but the main route in to the estate from the Blue Badge area is flat.
+• The carpark has some uneven ground, but the main route from the Blue Badge area to the estate is flat and accessible.

 • Entry to the hall is via a ramp.

-• The ground floor of the hall is wheelchair accessible although some doorways are narrow and may not be suitable for some PMVS.
+• The ground floor of the hall is wheelchair accessible, though some doorways may be narrow and unsuitable for certain PMVs.
 A wheelchair is available to borrow on request.

-• Seating/rest spaces are available at regular intervals throughout the hall.
+• Seating is available at regular intervals throughout the hall.

-• The gift shop and second hand book shop have level access and the doorways are wide enough for most wheelchairs too.
+• Both the gift shop and second-hand bookshop have level access and wide doorways, suitable for most wheelchairs.

 Facilities at Oxburgh

-• An accessible toilet is located on the ground floor of the hall, just as you enter the main courtyard area.
+• An accessible toilet is located on the ground floor of the hall, in the main courtyard.

-• The Pantry Kiosk is located next to the Visitor Welcome area, before you enter the estate.
+• The Pantry is located next to the Visitor Welcome area, before you enter the estate.
 It has level access and seating outside.
-Its open on our busier days and during the summer months.
+It is open on our busier days and during the summer months.

 Other useful resources

-• A map detailing the walking routes and accessibility across the site is avaiable from Visitor Welcome when you arrive.
+• A map detailing the walking routes and accessibility across the site is available from Visitor Welcome when you arrive.

 • Sensory bags that include fidget toys, ear defenders and magnifying glass are available to borrow at the entrance to the hall.

-• Large-handled cutlery as well as red and blue plastic plates, bowls, and single and double handled cups are available to use.
+• Large-handled cutlery as well as red and blue plastic plates, bowls, and single and double handled cups are available to use in the tearoom.

 Accessibility information in more detail...